ibm-cloud-docs/RegistryImages/ibmliberty/index-ibmliberty.md

 ## Monitoring the Java heap space usage for a container with the CLI
 {: #ibmliberty_monitor_heap}

 After you create a container from the `ibm/liberty` image, you can view metrics on a particular pod and its containers and review the Java heap usage.
-The Java heap space is the memory that is available to the Java application during runtime.
+The Java heap space is the memory that is available to the Java application at run time.
 {:shortdesc}

 1. Get the name of the pod that you want to view metrics for.